nleanba/typst-marginalia/lib.typ

 )

 /// Create a marginnote.
-/// Will adjust it's position downwards to avoid previously placed notes, to a limit.
+/// Will adjust it's position downwards to avoid previously placed notes, and upwards to avoid extending past the bottom margin.
-/// Typst starts to complain about the layout not converging at three notes that are in conflict, and the fourth note will overlap.
 ///
 /// - numbered (boolean): Whether to put a mark.
 /// - reverse (boolean): Whether to put it in the opposite (inner/left) margin.